There’s a program running in the background of your mind that drives almost all of your behavior. You could call that your philosophy.

-We’ve gone a little bit of everywhere in this episode, from what we believe to what we assume, to the truths we hold and the patterns our brain follows.
+I’ve gone a little bit of everywhere in this article.
+From what we believe to what we assume to the truths we hold and the patterns our brain follows.
 We’ve covered the basic philosophical blueprint that makes up our foundation.

 I think it’s important to know what makes up our foundation, because that is where our motivations come from.
 We are motivated to behave, talk and relate a certain way based on our beliefs and assumptions about people and the world.